ShanaeL29/ConsoleToDoList/README.md

 If the user enters any other input they will receive an alert.
 Clicking "Ok" will close the alert and initiate new prompt.

+Check back soon as I will be turning this into a full front and backend application as I continue to learn!